ClaraGard/Scrapping-maps/README.md

 Once the script runs:

-1. A Chrome browser will open with Google Maps
+1. A Chrome browser will open with Google Maps (This is a normal google maps page, you can search in your native language)
+2. Zoom in to the area you want to scrape businesses from
-2. Search for a type of business, like **“Florists in Marseille”**
+3. Search for a type of business, like **“Florist”** or **“Supermarket”**
+4. Go to the list of results on your left and scroll down untill no new results appear
-3. Wait for the Scrap.io icons to appear
+5. Wait for the Scrap.io icons to appear if needed
-4. Go back to the terminal and press **Enter**
+6. Go back to the terminal and press **Enter**
    → This scrapes all visible businesses
-5. Scroll down in Maps to load more businesses
-6. Press **Enter** again to scrape the new ones
+7. Wait for the terminal to tell you how many businesses were extracted
+8. Go back to maps and make a new research to scrape more
-7. Repeat as needed
+9. Repeat as needed
-8. Type `STOP` and press **Enter** to finish
+10. Type `STOP` and press **Enter** to finish

 The script will clean the data and save it to your Excel file.